Our Privacy Notice

 - Your name and contact details (address, phone numbers, email)

 - Details of transactions carried out for the fulfilment of your orders.

 - If you contact us, we may keep a record of that correspondence.

-- We may also ask you to complete surveys that we use for research purposes.
-Whilst the completion of these is optional your feedback helps us continually monitor our service and ensure you receive the best experience when dealing with us.
+- We may also ask you to complete customer surveys that we use for research purposes.
+Whilst the completion of these is optional, your feedback helps us continually monitor our service and ensure you receive the best experience when dealing with us.

 - When you visit our website, we will also collect details including, but not limited to, your IP Address, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

 - We would also gather information during any Live Chat sessions via our websites.